If A Death Is Referred To The Coroner

 - Was due to a Deprivation of Liberty Order (DOLS).

-The Coroner will preserve confidentiality as far as possible, but you should be aware that the system is based on public court hearings.
+The Coroner will preserve confidentiality as far as possible.
+You should, however, be aware that the system is based on public court hearings.
 If you request, the Coroner will explain the reasons for the procedures adopted in particular cases as long as the Coroner is satisfied that you have a proper interest and a right to know.

 After the death the Coroner will issue an interim Death Certificate to enable the Estate to be dealt with.
 When the inquest is finished, the Coroner’s Officers will provide the next of kin with an explanation about how, where and when a copy of the Death Certificate can be obtained.